zygos/wd-material/material/3-frameworks/4-full-stack/1-postresql.md

 Once you are done with this stack update, download a possible solution to identify any differences between your solution and the provided one.

 The changes you should be aware about have been tagged with the `NEW:` comments.
 You can search for those in the project to find the changes we have applied.
 In VS Code you can do this by pressing `Ctrl/Cmd + Shift + F` and typing `NEW:` in the search bar.

+If at any point you find a project solution incompatible with your solution due to migration errors, create a new database for the suggested solution project.

 # Directions for further research (1 hour+)